Hon. D. Brooks Smith

 Judge Smith has served by appointment of the Chief Justice of the United States on the Judicial Conference of the United States (JCUS) Space and Facilities Committee, concluding a three-year term as chair on September 30, 2016.
 In the 1990s, he served on the JCUS Advisory Committee on Criminal Rules.
 He was a member of the Executive Committee of the JCUS from 2019 to 2021.

 While on the federal bench, he has participated in various rule of law programs for the judiciary in a number of Eastern European Countries.
 As an adjunct professor at Penn State Law, Judge Smith taught a seminar on class actions.
-Now a Distinguished Jurist in Residence at Penn State Law, he teaches the vital role of our courts in the life of the nation and the lives of our communities.
-In 2016, the law school presented Judge Smith its first “Leadership Award,” and, in 2017, Penn State presented him with the Distinguished Alumni Award, the University's highest alumni honor.
+Now as a Distinguished Jurist in Residence at Penn State Law, his teaching also touches on the vital role of our courts in the life of the nation and the lives of our communities.
+In 2016, the law school presented Judge Smith its first “Leadership Award,” and, in 2017, Penn State presented him with the Distinguished Alumni Award, the University’s highest alumni honor.

 Prior to his appointment to the federal bench, Judge Smith was a judge on the Court of Common Pleas of Blair County, Pennsylvania; District Attorney of Blair County, Pennsylvania; and the managing partner in the law firm of Jubelirer, Carothers, Krier, Halpern and Smith.
-He resides in Altoona, PA, with his wife of 40 years, Karen.
+He resides in Altoona, PA with his wife of more than 40 years, Karen.